Importance of High Availability in ESB

 Mule clusters are easy to manage for IT administrators, who can treat them as logical units from Mule's web-based management console.
 This familiar interface enables clusters to be managed as a single unit or per node, much like server groups.

 Lastly, with Mule you are in good company.
-Mule is trusted to keep applications available in thousands of production deployments by leading organizations such as Walmart.com, Nokia, Nestlé, Honeywell and DHL, as well as 85 in the Global 500 and 5 of the world’s top 10 banks.
-It powers mission-critical applications responsible for massive revenue streams for organizations ranging from major airlines to global banks.
+Mule is trusted to keep applications available in thousands of production deployments; it powers mission-critical applications responsible for massive revenue streams in organizations ranging from major airlines to global banks.

 Interested in Learning More?